-Located in Bangalore, International Aerospace Manufacturing Pvt.
-Ltd (IAMPL) is a full accredited benchmark manufacturing facility within the Rolls-Royce gas turbine supply chain, operating the latest technologies to the highest levels of aerospace compliance.
+Located in Bangalore, IAMPL is a fully accredited bench marking facility by the Rolls-Royce supply chain and operating with the latest technologies to the highest levels of aerospace compliance.

-A robust and efficient supply chain is an important part of the global growth strategy for Rolls-Royce.
+A robust and efficient supply chain is an important part of the global growth strategy for all aero engine OEM’s.
 IAMPL plays an important role as one of the first tier one suppliers in India for civil gas turbines for any major foreign OEM.
 Our facility in Bangalore is a demonstration of our long-term commitment to ‘Make in India’.

-My overall focus will be to sustainably grow IAMPL, so that we remain a partner of choice for our customers - Rolls-Royce and HAL, a good employer and a contributor to the wider community where we operate.
+My overall focus will be to sustainably grow IAMPL, so that we remain a partner of choice for our customers, and to be a good employer and a contributor to the wider community where we operate.

 In addition, with the imminent adoption of Industry 4.0 by almost every technology-based industry, including aerospace, my endeavour will be to explore the integration of technologies into our manufacturing processes, contributing to a smarter and more cost-effective manufacturing ecosystem within the country.